hamdiz0/LearningDevOps/kubernetes/kubernetes.md

     - Generally encapsulated by a Deployment
 * `Deployment` :
     - a deployment is higher-level object that provides updates for Pods and ReplicaSets (a blueprint)
+    - deployments provide updates for pods and replicasets
     - run multiple replicas of an application
     - suitable for stateless applications
     - update triggers a rollout (a rolling update scales up a new version to the appropriate number of replicas and scales down the old version to 0 replicas)